Patient Participation Group

 The PPG is not a channel for individual complaints, these should be sent directly to the Practice manager.

-Current PPG members are Justin Snell (Chair), Jenny Manock (Secretary), Richard Jepson (Treasurer), Richard Rabone, Patricia Gordon, Lesley Reid, Patricia Cotton, Heather Williams, Cindy Finnie, Pamela Garnet, Michael Bowden.
+Current PPG members are Justin Snell (Chair), Jenny Manock (Secretary), Richard Jepson (Treasurer), Richard Rabone, Patricia Gordon, Lesley Reid, Patricia Cotton, Cindy Finnie, Pamela Garnet, Michael Bowden.

 You can get in touch with us via email ppghchc@gmail.com or through our social media platforms #holmeschapelhealthcentreppg